 The Company has supply agreements with Meda AB, or Meda, to market and distribute MUSE internationally in some Member States of the European Union.
 In Canada, the Company entered into a license and supply agreement with Paladin Labs, Inc., or Paladin, for the marketing and distribution of MUSE.
-Sales to Meda, who supplies MUSE in the European marketplace, for 2008, 2007 and 2006 were 93%, 95.8% and 91.7% of international sales, respectively.
+Sales to Meda for 2008, 2007 and 2006 were 93%, 95.8% and 91.7% of international sales, respectively.
 The balance of international sales was made to Paladin.